To reach another MLS Cup final, Joao Paulo and the Sounders must stop old friend Ozzie Alonso and Minnesota United

 “It took us a little bit longer, we didn’t quite have that little patch right before the playoffs started, we weren’t great,” Schmetzer said in comparing his team’s performance against Minnesota.
 “When you get to this stage of the playoffs, it’s the mental side of your games — here again, this is where I think Adrian has done a great job — they’re a mentally strong team.

-“(Minnesota) could’ve gone down, they could’ve taken a goal.
+“(The Loons) could’ve gone down, they could’ve taken a goal.
 Sporting Kansas City was all over them, they didn’t fold.
 They actually came back and said, ‘OK, let’s change gears here a little bit, let’s see what we can do.’
 And the mental aspect of playoff games is where the games are won or lost.”

-Joao Paulo said he’s looking forward to Monday’s Western Conference final because of how he and possible defensive midfielder Cristian Roldan could impact the match with their play in transition as talented scorers.
+Joao Paulo said he’s looking forward to the Western Conference final because of how he and possible defensive midfielder Cristian Roldan could impact the match with their play in transition as talented scorers.
 Joao Paulo has scored twice in his MLS debut season and recorded five assists.

 The Sounders also have Gustav Svensson to pair with Joao Paulo.
 Svensson was recently medically cleared to rejoin training after being called up to play for his Sweden national team last month.
 Svensson hasn’t started for the Sounders since a 1-1 draw against the Los Angeles Galaxy on Nov.
 4.